allanwzhang/multirotor/README.md

 ### Using a ground control system
 To run more advanced flights, you can download a Ground Control system.
 IQ_GNC Tutorial: [QGroundControl](https://github.com/Intelligent-Quads/iq_tutorials/blob/master/docs/installing_qgc.md)
-Instead of running commands from terminal, you can set flights from the ground control system instead
+Instead of running commands from terminal, you can set flights from the ground control system instead.
 ### Logging
 You can run the blocks in the ArduPilotPython.ipynb file to see the logs of the drone flight.